-The Workflow Form Generator can be used to create virtually any type of workflow form which can then be used with a Job in Klipboard.
+The Form Builder can be used to create virtually any type of mobile workflow form which can then be used with a Job in Klipboard.
 It is strongly recommended to watch the short video below and to read the instructional text below before you start building out your forms.

-Currently the Workflow Generator is only available on Internet Explorer, though will soon be available on all browsers.
+Currently the Form Builder is only available on Internet Explorer, though will soon be available on all browsers.

 **Please note this video does not have any audio**

-The Workflow Generator is made up of what we call 'Action Types' (data inputs) which are used to build out a form.
+The Form Builder is made up of what we call 'Action Types' (data inputs) which are used to build out a form.
 Please see below a visual description of each action type.

 Tab: You can add ‘tabs’ to your workflow and what this means is that you can create different pages within your form.
 Essentially, tabs will split the pages on the app, so your team members can navigate through the workflow easily.
 You can have as many tabs as you need.